discordjs/guide/guide/miscellaneous/useful-packages.md

 Moment is a powerful package for working with dates in JavaScript.
 It allows you to quickly and easily format dates in any way you want or parse strings back into JavaScript Date objects.
-There are even some extensions for it to allow you work with durations and more.
+There are even some extensions for it to allow you to work with durations and more.

 For example if you wanted to ask your users to give you a date,
 you can use moment to turn it in a Date object you can use in your code: